roblatour/OMVBackup/README.md

 	sudo visudo -f /etc/sudoers.d/timeout

-	snd in the file that opens up add / modify a line to read:
+	in the file that opens up add / modify a line to read:

 	Defaults timestamp_timeout=120